rootwork/dotfiles/SETUP.md

 # Startup applications

-* Add Ulauncher
-* Add Guake if it's not listed already
-* Launch Guake, Ulauncher, Autokey (these will start up automatically from now on)
+* Confirm the following are listed: Guake, Ulauncher, Autokey, Franz
 * Log out, then log back in

 # Backup!